Cyb3rhq/cyb3rhq-dashboard-plugins/RELEASING.md

 ⚠️ This is done by the bump script.

-We have a script to update the files of the `plugins/main` that have information about the Wazuh API.
-This script uses the API specification file that is stored in the GitHub repository of [wazuh/wazuh](https://github.com/wazuh/wazuh) repository.
+We have a script to update the files of the `plugins/main` that have information about the Cyb3rhq API.
+This script uses the API specification file that is stored in the GitHub repository of [cyb3rhq/cyb3rhq](https://github.com/cyb3rhq/cyb3rhq) repository.

 ```console
 cd plugins/main